0x4447-office/0x4447_webpage_consulting/_posts/2020-07-17-cloudformation-tips-and-tricks.md

 But if you were to rename the object Key, then AWS will see the changes as: "I have to add a completely new service, while deleting the old one."
 But since AWS first makes resources and then deletes them, in this case you would get an error because AWS would try to make a S3 Bucket that already exists.
 Thus resulting in a update error.

 Instead, the solution is to rename the resource while also renaming the S3 Bucket by adding at the end of the name, for example, `1`.
-Deployed that, which will be scuffle. since now the buckets have unique names, and then remove the `1` from the name, and update the stack again.
+Deploying that will be sufficient, since now the buckets have unique names.
+Then remove the `1` from the name and update the stack again.

 This trick won't work in some AWS resources and you might be stuck.